jvelilla/ReactWebPackEWF/Readme.md

 ### HTML file for Bundled file.
-Once the bundled Javascript file `bundled.js` was generated, we want to load it into our HTML file `index.html` using a `script` tag.
-To do that we will use the `HTMLWebpackPlugin ` that we installed previously.
+Once the bundled Javascript file `bundled.js` was generated, we want to load it into our HTML file `index.html` using a `script` tag.s To do that we will use the `HTMLWebpackPlugin ` that we installed previously.
 So now we are going to use this [plugin](https://webpack.js.org/concepts/plugins/).

-First we need to add the plugin to our webpack configuration file.
+First, we need to add the plugin to our webpack configuration file.

 ```
 const HtmlWebpackPlugin = require('html-webpack-plugin');
 ```

-Then we register the HtmlWebpackPlugin as a plugin in our configuration file as follow
+Then we register the HtmlWebpackPlugin as a plugin in our configuration file as follows

 ```